tractor/tractor-website/getting-started.md

 In its basic form, TractoR is a set of packages written for the R language and environment.
 R (version 2.12.1 or later) is therefore an absolute prerequisite.
 R is an open-source package that is easy to install.
 Precompiled binaries are available from a number of [CRAN mirror sites](http://cran.r-project.org/mirrors.html), along with the source code.

 A C/C++ compiler, such as `gcc`/`g++`, is also required.
 A suitable compiler can be installed using an appropriate package manager (`aptitude`, `yum`, etc.) on Linux, or with Xcode (from the Mac App Store) on OS X. R handles all the details of actually compiling code.
+A Fortran compiler is also required to build the `igraph` package, but this is currently optional.

 TractoR makes use of the [ImageMagick](http://www.imagemagick.org) image processing suite for 2D visualisation.
 While TractoR will be more-or-less fully functional without ImageMagick, it is nevertheless recommended to install this software (unless it is preinstalled, which is not uncommon on Unix-like systems).